-• Staff received training that included: safeguarding, fire procedures, basic life support and information governance awareness.
+- Staff received training that included: safeguarding, fire procedures, basic life support and information governance awareness.
 Staff had access to and made use of e-learning training modules and in-house training.
-We also saw evidence of further enhanced training for all staff due to take place in the area of female genital mutilation (FGM).
+We also saw evidence of further enhanced training for all staff on: - PREVENT training is for front line staff, managers and clinicians, to help make them aware about their contribution in preventing vulnerable people being exploited for terrorist purposes. - BRASS (Befriending Refugees and Asylum Seekers) training to help frontline staff support patients' needs.